Free calculator

 What is docs review drift actually costing you?

-Every documentation PR that gets reviewed in Google Docs, Confluence, or email costs your team measurable hours and dollars — and nobody tracks it.
+Every documentation PR that gets reviewed in Google Docs, Confluence, or email costs your team measurable hours and dollars, and nobody tracks it.
+AI assistants now open these PRs faster than people ever did, so the volume, and the cost, only climbs.
 Plug in your numbers below.
 The math is shown inline so you can sanity-check every figure.

 Methodology